memfault/interrupt/_drafts/gdbundle.md

-If you don't want to keep typing `--command ...` every time you launch GDB, or trying to convince or remind your co-workers to do the same, I suggest [wrapping the GBD invocation with a
+If you don't want to keep typing `--command ...` every time you launch GDB, or trying to convince or remind your co-workers to do the same, I suggest [wrapping the GDB invocation with a
 CLI]({% post_url 2019-08-27-building-a-cli-for-firmware-projects %}).

 ### objfile-gdb.ext File